LucyHCollins/Teacher_Turnover/README.md

 ## Project Summary
- In summary, there is not a clear correlation between any single factor that I examined and teacher turnover.
+ In summary, the R-values showed the strongest correlation with teacher turnover was school climate.
+The second strongest was managing student behavior.
+Both school leadership and salary were insignificant.

-Further analysis of this data should span multiple school years to see if change over time correlated with teacher turnover.
+Further analysis of this data should span multiple school years to see how change over time affects results.
 For example, did districts whose average satisfaction score decreased over multiple years see an increase in teacher turnover during that same period?
-Other factors to look at might include a district's Kentucky Summative Assessment(KSA) data, the socio-economic status of a district's student population, and the salary verses the cost of living for the district.
+Other independent variables could include a district's Kentucky Summative Assessment(KSA) data and the socio-economic status of a district's student population.